wryan67/UltimatePiClock/readme.md

 ## TODO:
 - Add alarms
 - instructions for sharing your image folder to make copying your photos to the RPi easy.
 For now, just SFTP them using WinSCP.
+- create Makefile for easier compiling when downloading the source directly to the RPi.

 ## Prerequisites